Elizabeth Hurley Rocks Skimpy, White Bikini Set Underneath Crochet Mini Dress

-Model/actress and Instagram sensation Elizabeth Hurley continues to prove that age isn’t a factor in her otherworldly beauty.
+Model/actress and Instagram sensation Elizabeth Hurley continues to prove that age is having no effect on her otherworldly beauty.
 With her latest upload, which went live on Sunday evening, the thirst-inducing 55-year-old brought the sizzle to her nearly 2 million followers in a throwback snap that was taken at the Maldivian resort Cheval Blanc on the island of Randheli.

 Although her surroundings had all the characteristics of a proper beachfront paradise, they failed to match the allure of her slender, sensuous physique in the shot.
-As per her usual, Hurley was shown in a skimpy bikini set, which was visible underneath an airy, crochet mini dress.
+As per usual, Hurley was shown in a skimpy bikini set visible underneath an airy, crochet mini dress.

 As ever, Hurley's admirers were endlessly impressed with her taut, beach-ready body.
 In little more than a half-hour after the post appeared on her timeline, it had racked up nearly 20,000 double-taps.
 Moreover, almost 400 replies had been left in the comments section, the majority of which came in the form of virtual catcalls and love confessions.